Jonas-Ceccon/HumanL/README.md

 *** UPDATE ***

-I am now working on a more efficient way to end the program to the arduino by directly generating the Arduino script that corresponds to the template that the user will create
+I am now working on a more efficient way to send the program to the Arduino board by directly generating an Arduino script that corresponds to the template that the user will create